Your Registration has been done successfully.

 The trek starts from Bhira, a little village in Maharashtra.
 Bhira also makes for a very interesting campsite as the Mulshi dam is located here.
 From here trek to the gorgeous waterfall of Devkund, which is also believed to be the originating point of river Kundalika.

-During is trek you will go through open meadow and then through a dense forest, where you can revel amongst the greenery.
+During is a trek you will go through open meadow and then through a dense forest, where you can revel amongst the greenery.
 The path of the trek is fairly easy and the trail is not too steep, but still, good stamina would make your experience more satisfactory.
 After passing through the forest you will have to climb up a rocky path for like 10 minutes, and after that last bit of effort you will be staring on to the water falling gloriously into a pond.

 At the waterfall, you can get into the pond and enjoy the coolness of the water.
 Just take care to stay behind the line of control.
-Going near to the point where water falls directly is not allowed as the flow is heavy, and the pond is deep at that point as well.
+Going near to the point where waterfalls directly are not allowed as the flow is heavy, and the pond is deep at that point as well.
 There have been casualties at this place before so it would be wise to respect the rules.
 But other than that, you will be able to bask in the beauty of this place and go home with a content heart.

 Perfect getaway for your weekend, Devkund is also amazingly suited for beginners.
 Explore this hidden gem and I assure you that you will not regret this decision.